CHSAA postpones second day of state track and field as snowstorm looms - NewsBreak

 A new plan for the event hasn't been announced, but a contingency plan for Saturday's action was already in the works before Friday's announcement.

-Forecasts project anywhere from 4 to 6 inches of snow, or more, in the Lakewood area Friday night into Saturday morning.
+Forecasts project anywhere from four to six inches of snow, or more, in the Lakewood area Friday night into Saturday morning.

 CHSAA had originally planned to operate on a rolling schedule, but the cold front moving in faster than expected changed plans.